 He takes another sip of coffee.

-That night, as Osbourne tries to sleep, he decides that he’s not actually going crazy.
+That night, as Osbourne attempts sleep, he decides that he’s not actually going crazy.
 The more he turns it over in his mind, the more he thinks he had it all wrong.

 It’s not him.
 It’s like that janitor said—the coffee’s making him hallucinate.
-For the first time in a month and two nights, Osbourne thinks that he should see a doctor.
+For the first time in a month and two nights, Osbourne thinks he should consult a doctor.

 Sometime during the afternoon, Osbourne falls asleep at his desk, and he doesn’t wake up.